-The assigned readings, listed in the weekly schedule below, will be posted on coursework.
+The assigned readings, listed at the end of the syllabus, will be posted on coursework.
 They cover the last two centuries, all continents, and both international and internal movements.
 Each student will also select an article or book chapter related to her/his research topic for the class to read.